CleverTap/clevertap-react-native/docs/CustomCodeTemplates.md

 # Custom Code Templates

-CleverTap React Native SDK 3.1.0 and above offers support for a custom presentation of in-app messages.
+CleverTap React Native SDK 3.1.0 and above supports a custom presentation of in-app messages.
 This allows for utilizing the in-app notifications functionality with custom configuration and presentation logic.
-There are two types of templates that can be defined through the SDK: Templates and Functions.
+Two types of templates can be defined through the SDK: Templates and Functions.
 Templates can contain action arguments while Functions cannot and Functions can be used as actions while Templates cannot.
-Functions can be either 'visual' or not.
-'Visual' functions can contain UI logic and will be part of the [In-App queue](#in-App-queue), while non-visual functions will be triggered directly when invoked and should not contain UI logic.
+Functions can be either "visual" or "non-visual".
+"Visual" functions can contain UI logic and will be part of the [In-App queue](#in-App-queue), while "non-visual" functions will be triggered directly when invoked and should not contain UI logic.

 ## Creating templates and functions
- Templates consist of a name, type and arguments (and isVisual for Functions).
+Templates consist of a name, type, and arguments (and isVisual for Functions).
 Type and arguments (and isVisual for Functions) are required and names must be unique across the application.
-The template definitions are validated for the correctness and will throw `CustomTemplateException` when an invalid template is being created on launching the application.
-Those exceptions should generally not be caught and template definitions must be valid in order to be triggered correctly.
+The template definitions are validated for correctness and will throw `CustomTemplateException` when an invalid template is created on launching the application.
+Those exceptions should generally not be caught and template definitions must be valid to be triggered correctly.

-The templates are defined in а json format with the following scheme:
+The templates are defined in а JSON format with the following scheme:
 ```json
 {
   "TemplateName": {